Overview

 A British study found lauryl glucoside to cause skin sensitivity for some people.
 We recommend speaking with a professional if you have concerns.

-Learn more about Lauryl GlucosideAloe Barbadensis Leaf is a plant material from the leaves of the aloe, Aloe barbadensis, Liliaceae
+Learn more about Lauryl GlucosideAloe Barbadensis Leaf Extract is an extract of the leaves of the aloe, Aloe barbadensis, Liliaceae.

 Glycerin is the name for this ingredient in American English.
 British English uses Glycerol/Glycerine.

-Learn more about Pelargonium Graveolens Flower OilCitric Acid is an AHA derived from citrus fruits (think oranges, lemons, and limes!).
+Learn more about Pelargonium Graveolens Flower OilCitric Acid is an alpha hydroxy acid (AHA) naturally found in citrus fruits like oranges, lemons, and limes.

 Read more about some other popular AHA's here: